Ainsley Beauchamp Certified Equine Therapist

-The problem or performance issue usually begins as something quite subtle long before obvious symptoms are seen.
+The problem usually begins as something quite subtle long before obvious symptoms are seen.

-Horses in the hard physical work of showing or training, like any athlete, can easily misalign; the spine loses flexibility, muscles become stiff, and mobility is restricted.
-Tight muscles are subject to minor pulls or strains, the issue compounds until the horse that had just seemed slightly “off” is now truly uncomfortable or worse.
+Sport and performance horses, like any athlete, are subject to intense physical challenges and can easily misalign; the spine loses flexibility, muscles become stiff, and mobility is restricted.
+Tight or fatigued muscles are at higher risk of strains.
+Compensation and weight referral compound the issue until the horse that had just seemed slightly “off” is now truly uncomfortable or worse.

-The misaligned horse may be unable to pick up a lead or travels with an inverted frame, bucks or swishes his tail during transitions – training issues often have their roots in spinal subluxation.
+The misaligned horse may be unable to pick up a lead or travels with an inverted frame, bucks or swishes his tail during transitions.
+Training issues often have their roots in pain.

-Pleasure horses and companions are equally susceptible; rough-housing with herd mates at pasture, slips and falls, or that occasional weekend warrior ride on an unfit horse can have you scratching your head looking at a “mystery lameness”; He is no longer feeling or is moving quite right.
+Pleasure horses and companions are equally susceptible; rough-housing with herd mates at pasture, slips and falls, or that occasional weekend warrior ride on an unfit horse can have you scratching your head looking at a “mystery lameness”; your horse is no longer feeling or moving quite right.

-Just like us, horses greatly benefit from keeping physically tuned up with regular chiropractic adjustment and massage to help injuries heal and maintain optimal movement.
-This treatment program is designed to bring healing, comfort and to improve the quality of life for any and all horses, whether your equine partner is a fuzzy best friend in the backyard or the highest caliber of competing athlete.
+Just like us, horses greatly benefit from keeping physically tuned up with regular structural alignment and massage to help injuries heal and maintain optimal movement.
+This therapy program is designed to bring healing, comfort and to improve the quality of life for any and all horses, whether your equine partner is a fuzzy best friend in the backyard or the highest calibre of competing athlete.

 Is your horse exhibiting any of these signs of misalignment?